aaronaddleman/aaronaddleman-academic/content/post/mkdocs-for-projects/index.md

 This piece of information is vital to an application.
 It also overlaps in both groups of people being the Users and the Engineers.
-When this information changes (most likly it wont...but we all know thats not a good thing to say as things nothing stays the same) there will be more login urls on the Engineering side than the Users side.
+When this information changes (most likely it won't...but we all know that's not a good thing to say as things nothing stays the same) there will be more login urls on the Engineering side than the Users side.
 But they do overlap.

 * Features/Expectations

 As an application grows the features change with each release.
-Yah I know thats super obvious.
+Yah I know that's super obvious.
 Engineers are going to make these feature changes and they would also know best how to describe the use of these features.
 When the PR of the version is merged in to the default branch the documentation should be carried with the change.